Ask a Question

 This beautiful rural property is set in the heart of Provence in France and is a mere 40-minute drive from Marseille Airport.
 The stables were opened in 1987, where Hay de Crau AOC was originally produced and now is dedicated to the breeding of Lusitanian horses and sport horses.

 Proof of their successful breeding is liberty rider and world artist Alizée Froment, who has performed all over the world in big arenas with her two stallions, Sultan and Mistral du Coussoul.
-Both come from the stud farm, and Mistral still contributes to the birth of more fantastic individuals.
+Both come from the stud farm, and Mistral still contributes to the birth of more fantastic foals.

 Riding guests can enjoy the beautiful surroundings of the farm while refining their horsemanship skills.
 Lessons are suited to your ability with a maximum of 2 riders in each group to allow for plenty of personal attention.